{{ summaryTitle }}

 Limitations and Privacy Notes:

 Generated number tracing pages are practice materials.
-They can support handwriting, digit recognition, counting, and classroom observation, but they are not a handwriting diagnosis or a complete early numeracy assessment.
+They can support handwriting, digit recognition, counting, and classroom observation, but they are not a handwriting diagnosis or a full early numeracy assessment.

-• Legibility can be affected by pencil grip, fatigue, motor control, print scale, paper quality, and whether the child already knows the numeral.
+• Legibility can be affected by pencil grip, fatigue, print scale, paper texture, motor control, and how familiar the child is with the numeral.

-• Seeded ordering is for repeatable worksheet versions, not for secure randomization.
+• Version seed is for repeatable worksheet order, not secure randomization.

 Worked Examples:

-A teacher keeps Start number at 0, End number at 10, Kindergarten standard, Trace then copy, Dotted tracing numbers, Ten-frame or double ten-frame, and Rows per number at 3.
+A teacher keeps Start number at 0, End number at 10, Kindergarten standard, Trace then copy, Dotted numbers, Ten-frame cue, and Rows per number at 3.
 The summary shows 11 tracing rows, 33 handwriting lines, and a 2 page estimate.
-In Student Sheet, the zero row has an empty count cue, while the ten row fills one complete ten-frame.
+The zero row has an empty count cue, and the ten row fills one complete ten-frame.

-A parent enters Start number 18 and End number 25 while keeping Ten-frame or double ten-frame.
-The generated rows for 18, 19, and 20 use ten-frames, while 21 through 25 use tens-and-ones cues.
-Review worksheet setup explains the fallback so the parent can decide whether to switch the whole sheet to Tens and ones cue.
+A parent enters Start number 18 and End number 25 while keeping Ten-frame cue.
+Rows for 18, 19, and 20 use ten-frames, while 21 through 25 fall back to tens-and-ones cues.
+Review worksheet setup explains the fallback so the parent can switch the whole sheet to Tens and ones if a consistent model is preferred.

-A range entered as 20 to 8 with Numbers on sheet set to 6 creates a sorted source range of 8 through 20, then holds back seven numbers after the first six selected rows.
-Review worksheet setup reports both the reversed range and the held-back count.
-The teacher can raise Numbers on sheet, shorten the range, or change Number order before using Print/PDF.
+A range entered as 20 to 8 with Numbers on sheet set to 6 is sorted to 8 through 20, then capped after six selected values.
+Review worksheet setup reports both the reversal and the held-back numbers.
+The teacher can raise Numbers on sheet, shorten the range, or change Number order before printing.

 FAQ: